nighthawk/web-longplay/longplay/ios/faq.md

 ### How do the sort options work?

-- _Orderliness_: by artist, then by album
+- _Orderliness_: by artist, then by album; in the settings you can choose for this to fully alphabetic or to use the "sort order" tag in the Music app
-- _Addiction_: by amount of time spent listening
+- _Addiction_: by amount of time spent listening, also considering the date when an album was added
 - _Brightness_: by the primary colour of the album artwork
 - _Negligence_: by the time it's been since you've last listened to the album, weighted by the rating
-- _Memory_: by the time it's been since you've last listened to the album
+- _Memory_: by the time it's been since you've last listened to the album, also considering how much of the album you've listened to
 - _Recency_: by date added
 - _Stars_: by the rating you've provided for each song
 - _Random_: shuffles all albums, re-shuffled every time you tap it